sftcd/openssl/esnistuff/README.md

 DON'T TRY ECH YET!!!
 The very much work-in-progress code is sooooo awful still...

+- 20210429: made myself a [checklist](checklist.md) for things to check whenever non-trivial changes made (one just done and there's more upcoming).
+  All the localhost/dev-machine parts of that are now done.
+Will push and move on to the defo.ie deployment parts...

 - 20210426: this build removes ESNI code but still builds and seems to run at least a basic ECH client test ok; most likely this'll need to be done more than once to get it all right